Smith & Nasht: Life On Us (2014)

 A co-production with Canada's Real to Reel Productions, this multi-award winning film was directed by Annamaria Talas and produced by Nasht and Susan MacKinnon.
-As of late 2019 it had won more than 15 international prizes, including the Paris Science Grand Prix, Jackson Hole Science Media Award, Best Film at Scinema 2019 and the Horst Stern Award for Best Nature Film in Germany.
-The film tells the story of the importance of fungi in driving the evolution of life on land and was initially broadcast on Curiosity Stream, ARTE, SVT and National Geographic Australia.
+As of late 2019, it had won more than 15 international prizes, including the Paris Science Grand Prix, Jackson Hole Science Media Award, Best Film at Scinema 2019 and the Horst Stern Award for Best Nature Film in Germany.
+The film tells the story of fungi's importance in driving life's evolution on land and was initially broadcast on Curiosity Stream, ARTE, SVT and National Geographic Australia.